A More Sustainable Campus, A More Sustainable Role Model, and A More Sustainable Education System

 Kellert SH.
 Wilson EO.
 The Biophilia Hypothesis.
 Washington D. C: Island; 1993.

 Naturalflow Systems.
 Water Flow Ltd. New Zealand.
 Homepage.
-Copyright 2022
+Copyright 2022 (Reference link)

 Rogner, H.H.; Zhou, D.; Bradley, R.; Crabbé, P.; Edenhofer, O.; Hare, B.; Kuijpers, L.; Yamaguchi, M. Introduction.
 In Climate Change 2007: Mitigation.
 Contribution of Working Group III to the Fourth Assessment Report of the Intergovernmental Panel on Climate Change; Cambridge University Press: Cambridge, UK, 2007